 The recommendation also called for more workplace suicide prevention and response programs.

 The Royal Commission identified a need for additional services and supports, including:

-- aftercare programs for people who are experiencing suicidal behaviour or who have attempted suicide.
-These should include a specific aftercare service for the LGBTIQ+ community.
+- Aftercare programs for people who are experiencing suicidal behaviour or who have attempted suicide.
+These should include a specific aftercare service for the LGBTIQA+ community.

-- state-wide support for any person bereaved by suicide.
-This should include services for, and delivered by, Aboriginal communities
+- State-wide support for any person bereaved by suicide or caring for somebody experiencing suicidal thoughts or behaviour.
+This should include services for, and delivered by, Aboriginal communities.

 What are we doing?